Last Updated on April 3, 2023 by Matt

 Lights and riding at night

-The Hiboy S2 Pro is one of the best-lit budget electric scooters ever, with 4 separate light configurations.
+The Hiboy S2 Pro stands out as one of the best-lit budget electric scooters, featuring four distinct light configurations.

-The scooter has 4 reflective red stickers, two on the front and two on the back.
+The deck includes red LED strips and four reflective red stickers (two on the front and two on the back) for enhanced visibility.

 Accessories and customizations